deniskyashif/blog/content/posts/csharp-channels-part-3.md

 }
 ```

-We write a tuple of type `(FileInfo, int)` which contains the file info and the number of its lines of code.
+We write a tuple of type `(FileInfo, int)` which is a pair of the file metadata and its number of lines.
 It's obvious what `int CountLines(FileInfo file)` does.
 You can check out the implementation below.

 <details>
   <summary>Expand <code>CountLines</code></summary>